 When testing shows that more than 10% of customer taps in high-risk homes in a given water system (such as those known to be connected to lead-containing service lines) exceed lead concentrations of 15 parts per billion (ppb), the system must install or improve corrosion control treatment.

 Corrosion control most often involves introducing chemical treatments to make the water supply less corrosive or to facilitate the buildup of protective scales inside water pipes, which reduces leaching of lead.
-These requirements are laid out in the 1991 Lead and Copper Rule, which is currently being revised.
+These requirements are laid out in the 1991 Lead and Copper Rule, which is currently under consideration for revisions.

 While the Lead and Copper Rule establishes a public health goal of zero lead in drinking water, this standard is unattainable and unenforceable because:

 There are many household-level or privately-owned sources of lead that cannot be controlled by public water systems.

 Lead releases can vary significantly between taps in a single household and may not be reflected by sampling of associated water mains.